On $p$-adic Measures for Quaternionic Modular Forms: Differential Operators and Classical Reformulations

 \end{prop}

-\begin{proof} It suffices to prove these formulas for test function as above and generators of $G(\R)$.
-The first and second formula follows easily from our previous discussion and the third formula follows from the first and second. \end{proof}
+\begin{proof} It suffices to prove these formulas for test functions and generators of $G(\R)$.
+The first and second formula follows easily from our previous discussions and the third formula follows from the first and second. \end{proof}